UK interest rate freeze ends run of 14 straight increases

 "Now is the time to see the job through.
 We are on track to halve inflation this year and sticking to our plan is the only way to bring interest and mortgage rates down."

-Both the Bank, and the Treasury, however, will be wary of warnings of "premature celebration" from the International Monetary Fund, which gave the example of the 1970s when the assumption inflation was defeated led to a sharp rise in energy prices.
+Both the Bank, and the Treasury, however, will be wary of warnings of "premature celebration" from the International Monetary Fund, which has flagged how the jump in energy prices in the 1970s triggered inflation that proved tough to defeat.

+The decision to hold rates will bring some relief to homeowners with tracker mortgages who have seen their monthly repayments get consistently more expensive.

+For those coming to an end of their fixed-rate deal, there will also be some hope that mortgage rate rises have halted.

 The theory behind raising rates is that it makes it more expensive for people to borrow money, so households will cut back and buy fewer things.
 It also might mean that firms will raise prices less quickly.